JISyed/jisyed.github.io/about/index.md

 comments: false
 ---

-This personal web space in under construction.
+This personal web space is under construction.
 Coming in 2017.

 ----